jrief/django-sendmail/README.md

 ```

 You can use relative path from your `templates` folder or absolute file path.

+- Specify list of translation languages in `settings.LANGUAGES` or disable internalization by setting `settings.USE_I18N` to `False`.

 - Open your admin interface and create a new EmailMergeModel instance:
     - Enter name.
 This will be used as identifier for your template and click “Save and continue editing”.